-I am really disappointed that I missed the train for Germany, as I was planning to participate but I lost track of the time, so my Pigs in a blanket, will have to wait before I lose another train and I am now heading right away to Paris.
+I am really disappointed that I missed the train for Germany for our virtual culinary tour around the world, as I was planning to participate but I lost track of the time, so my Pigs in a blanket, will have to wait before I lose another train and I am now heading right away to Paris.

 By the time we graduated we knew everything one has to know about Paris, I could easily find my way around visiting the Eiffel Tower, or Montmartre, Notre Dame de Paris, La Place de la Concorde, Sacre Coeure, Le Louvre, Les Champs Elysees, or just walking across the Seine River.
 I remember a funny story one of the nuns would tell us that when she visited Paris, she was very tired and wanted to rest and sat outside Le Moulin Rouge, which at the time, morals were very strict and it was considered by them as the House of Devil or something similar and it had a very bad reputation for a nun to even pass from there.